Niklas Süle: International career

 Süle participated in the 2012 UEFA European Under-17 Championship with the German U17 team.

 He was part of the squad for the 2016 Summer Olympics, where Germany won the silver medal.

-Süle was called up in August 2016 when the Germany national football team played Finland and Norway.
+Süle was called up in August 2016 when the Germany national team played Finland and Norway.
 He was brought off in the 59th minute against Finland.

 Süle was named in Germany's final 23-man squad by Joachim Löw for the 2018 FIFA World Cup.
 On 27 June, Süle made his first World Cup appearance in the last match of the group stage in a 2–0 defeat to South Korea, as Germany got knocked out of the World Cup in the first round for the first time since 1938.
 On 19 May 2021, he was selected for the UEFA Euro 2020 squad.
+On 10 November 2022, he was called up for the 2022 FIFA World Cup in Qatar.

 Personal life

 Süle was born in Frankfurt, Hesse.
 His grandfather György emigrated with his wife from Budapest to Germany.
-His father Georg worked as a coach at Rot-Weiss Walldorf; meanwhile, his elder brother, Fabian, had a football scholarship at the St. Francis College in Brooklyn, New York, to study Business Management, Economics and Finance.
+His father Georg worked as a coach at Rot-Weiss Walldorf; meanwhile, his elder brother, Fabian, had a football scholarship at the St. Francis College in New York to study Business Management, Economics and Finance.
 His family name is of Hungarian origin, but the manager of the Turkish Football Federation under-16 national team contacted Süle during his teenage years about the possibility of playing for them as Süle's surname seemed Turkish to him.
-He was also eligible for the Hungarian national team, since he holds Hungarian citizenship.
+He was also eligible for the Hungary national team, since he holds Hungarian citizenship.

-Süle had a son in late 2020 with his girlfriend Melissa Halte.
+Süle had a son in late 2020 with his girlfriend Melissa Halter.